The First World War, also known as the Great War, saw the use of some of the deadliest weapons ever known to humankind.

-Barbed wires were innovated for livestock enclosure during the 19th century, which eventually found its way into modern warfare during the First World War.
-It had been estimated that a million miles long barbed wire had been installed in Flanders, Belgium alone that could circle the earth 40 times.
-These wires proved to be lethal weapons during the war.
-Wires were laid out to defend trenches and mark the no man’s land, and were also used by soldiers to lure an enemy into slaughter zones filled with artillery target points and machine guns.
+This wire proved to be a lethal weapon during the war.
+Wire was laid out to defend trenches and mark no man’s land, and was also used by soldiers to lure an enemy into slaughter zones filled with artillery target points and machine guns.

-The wires were typically laid out in long zigzag strips or in belts running parallel to the trenches.
-They were often several rows and dozen feet deep.
-Wire fields, particularly on Germany’s densely fortified Hindenburg Line stretched as far as 300 feet out into No Man’s Land making it dark and dense even during daylight.
+The wire was typically laid out in long zigzag strips or belts running parallel to the trenches.
+They were often several rows and dozens of feet deep.
+Wire fields, particularly on Germany’s densely fortified Hindenburg Line stretched as far as 300 feet (91 meters) out into no man’s land making it dark and dense even during daylight.

 9. Big Bertha

-The name Big Bertha was given to the artillery piece as an honor to Bertha Krupp von Bohlen und Holbach, owner of the Krupp firm which made the weapon.
-During the seize of Liège, Belgium one of its projectiles completely destroyed Fort Loncin, displaying the capacity of Big Bertha.
+The name Big Bertha was given to the artillery piece in honor of Bertha Krupp von Bohlen und Halbach, owner of the Krupp firm which made the weapon.
+During the Siege of Liège, Belgium, one of its projectiles completely destroyed the Fort de Loncin, demonstrating the huge capacity of Big Bertha.